 The real life location of the land of Lyonesse, which unlike Atlantis is considered to likely have been a real place, is believed to be attached to the Scilly Isles in Cornwall.
 Today, some families in Cornwall, for example the Trevelyan family, even claim to be descendants of Lyonesse who survived the land sinking.

 It’s almost inevitably certain you won’t come back to find that the British Isles have vanished beneath our oceans, but it’s never a bad thing to be safe rather than sorry!
-Here at Offshore Supply we have everything you need to keep sailing on the seas for as long as you like, from cleaning materials all the way to engine parts, so don’t hesitate to get in touch with our friendly team today by calling us on 01524 862010 for all of your seafaring needs!
+Here at Offshore Supply we have everything you need to keep sailing on the seas for as long as you like, from cleaning materials and marine cleaning products all the way to engine parts, so don’t hesitate to get in touch with our friendly team today by calling us on 01524 862010 for all of your seafaring needs!